-- Participants should prepare written submissions that demonstrate their understanding of the professional responsibilities of counsellors / psychotherapists. - b) Participants should demonstrate their ability to manage professional relationships with colleagues other than counsellors. - c) Supervisors should report on each participants understanding of professional responsibilities as demonstrated in their practice.
+- a) Participants should prepare written submissions that demonstrate their understanding of the professional responsibilities of counsellors/ psychotherapists, working both within an organisational setting and within private practice settings. - b) Participants should demonstrate their ability to manage professional relationships with colleagues other than counsellors. - c) Supervisors should report on each participant's understanding of professional responsibilities as demonstrated in their practice.